bartobri/spring-server/README.md

 ```

 These macros expand into a traditional function definition with the
-expected function parameters and return values.
+expected parameters and return values.
 Be sure to replace
 "function_name" with a unique function name.

 Connect and Disconnect functions are passed the integer value for the